 With increase in the count of cyber-attacks now-a-days, cyber rogues have spearheaded their interest towards these automation software, which originates new threats to the robotic process automation.
 At present, business environments are adapting to the RPA based technology as a digital strategy for business development.
 If a robotic automation program is introduced to the workflow, it should consider both the workflow and security risks.
 Lack of prudent security measures will lead to cyber-attack on those.

 - Data theft: As it directly interacts with the user interface for automation, it may pave the path for the perpetrator to procure access, if he had compromised the RPA.
 Once the RPA is compromised, instead of working as a software for automation, it will work as a screen logging service.

-- Misuse of privileged access: There is a possibility that, if an unauthorized user compromised the RPA in higher authority and give the commands to other RPA, then things may go haywire.
+- Misuse of privileged access: If an unauthorized user compromised the RPA in higher authority and gave the commands to other RPA, things may go haywire.

 - Denial of service: As RPA is used to perform the repetitive task, a compromised RPA can start an attack on other industries as per the malicious request.

 - Remote code execution: : A vulnerability existing in the software, can provide the attacker a possibility to perform remote code execution.

 How to secure RPA from cyber risk: